Smithsonian/Match-Getty-AAT/README.md

 Two columns are optional:

- * keywords - words or phrases (separated by pipes: |) to filter matching term
+ * keywords - words or phrases to filter matching terms
  * linked_aat_term - AAT term from previous efforts

 Any other columns in the input file will be ignored but returned in the results file.